secretstartups/handbook/content/handbook/marketing/field-marketing/_index.md

 1. Efficiency gains: It takes more time to create a request issue for the Campaigns Team and wait for the request to be processed than it takes to upload an asset or create the track yourself.
 1. Ownership: Having author role access to PathFactory will allow Field Marketing to have control on asset uploads and content tracks to ultimately personalise the PathFactory experience according to region, country and target accounts.
-1. Optimisation: Viewing each asset/track's performance can help Field Marketing refine and optimise the content with monthly or quarterly refreshes.
+1. Optimisation: Viewing each asset/track's performance can help Field Marketing refine and optimize the content with monthly or quarterly refreshes.

 ### Getting Started